danielg0/fyp/report.md

 $$V = {\sigma \over \mu}$$

-This typically isn't known beforehand, so the SMARTS approach estimates its value using an initial large sample of size $n_\textnormal{init}$.
+This typically is not known beforehand, so the SMARTS approach estimates its value using an initial large sample of size $n_\textnormal{init}$.
 If this initial sample's variance, $\hat{V}$, is insufficient for the target confidence level, then a new value for the size of the sample $n_\textnormal{tuned}$ can be calculated from $\hat{V}$.

 Once we know how large to make the sample, the SMARTS technique involves alternating between running a cycle-accurate and functional simulator model.
 The final metric result is calculated based on the $n$ sample phases.
 We also track the measured coefficient of variance $\hat{V}$ so we can compute the confidence bounds on our estimate.
 The value of $\hat{V}$ can also be reused to calculate the initial sample size for future experiments on the same program.

 ### Warm-up

 One practical concern to handle when switching between functional and cycle-accurate simulation is warming up the processor.
-Modern processors contain a lot of internal state essential for achieving good performance, including branch predictors for prefetching upcoming instructions and multiple levels of caching to speed up accesses with temporal locality, that isn't maintained during functional simulation.
+Modern processors contain a lot of internal state essential for achieving good performance, including branch predictors for prefetching upcoming instructions and multiple levels of caching to speed up accesses with temporal locality, that is not maintained during functional simulation.
 As such, if nothing is done they will be stale or "cold" upon switching to the cycle- accurate simulation, leading to an increase in cache misses and branch mispredictions that wouldn't occur in a complete execution.

 How best to solve this has been the subject of research. [@samplestartcontextswitch] proposed a method where samples start being collected only after a context switch, under the assumption that at least for smaller caches, the cache will be flushed during the switch. [@reversestatereconstruction] suggests tracking the data that is needed for reconstructing architecture state during functional simulation, so that once the switch to cycle- accurate simulation is made, the processor structures can be filled back up in reverse.
 SMARTS approaches this problem in two ways: with detailed warming and with functional warming.